Hiring a house cleaner can make your life easier, but ensuring the person entering your home is trustworthy and qualified is essential.

 Verify Insurance and Bonding

-Protect your home by confirming that the cleaner or cleaning company has insurance and bonding coverage.
-Insurance protects you in case of accidents, while bonding ensures compensation for stolen items or property damage.
-Always request documentation proving these protections exist.
+Insurance protects your home in case of accidents, while bonding ensures compensation for stolen or damaged property.
+Always request documentation proving coverage exists.

 Conduct Background Checks

-Background checks provide an additional layer of security.
-Professional cleaning services typically conduct these checks on their staff, while independent cleaners should provide proof of active background screening.
-This process helps confirm that your cleaner has a trustworthy history.
+Background checks are an essential step.
+Professional cleaning services typically conduct these on their staff, and independent cleaners should provide proof of recent checks.

 Review Online Feedback